shellyannrose/warm-welcome-home-swap-hosting/docs/index.md

----
-layout: page
----

-# The House Exchange Haven API
+# The Gracious Host API

 World travelers now have the option to live like locals.
 Home exchange is one way to do this, for a fraction of the housing cost.
 Unlike hotels or rentals, travelers swap homes with people who live in a place they want to visit.
 For example, a woman from Ireland longs to explore the Yukon.
 She trades homes with a Canadian who loves Yeats.